 5.1 In this Section 5, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).

-5.2 We have offices and facilities in the United Kingdom and in Hungary.
+5.2 We have offices and facilities in Hungary.

 5.3.1 The hosting facilities for our website are situated in the United States.
 Although the website is under the courses.data36.com domain, the service itself is provided by Teachable, Inc, thus everything is stored on their servers.
 The European Commission has made an "adequacy decision" with respect to the data protection laws of each of these countries.
 Transfers to the United States will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission.